return to Johnson Piano Service Page

 years ago I had the pleasure of restoring the Baldwin concert grand owned by

-Association.
-I'm happy to say the pianists who have performed on this piano
+the Auburn Community Concerts Association.
+I'm happy to say the pianists who

-since the restoration have all said they are pleased with the touch and tone.
+have performed on this piano since the restoration have all said they are pleased

-The local piano store, Keyboards Etc. has been using my services for some 15
+with the touch and tone.
+The local piano store, Keyboards Etc. used my services

-has accumulated over the years.
+store had accumulated over the years.

-Participation in the Piano Technicians Guild educational workshops, and
+Participation in the Piano Technicians Guild educational workshops, and manufacture

-who has been involved in the Piano Technicians Guild over the last decade
+involved in the Piano Technicians Guild over the last decades can say they have

-can say they have not benefited from the monumental contributions of the
+not benefited from the monumental contributions of the team of Bill Spurlock

-team of Bill Spurlock and his partner Fern Henry.
-They have contributed
+and his partner Fern Henry.
+They have contributed in countless ways to the betterment

-in countless ways to the betterment of the piano industry in general with
+of the piano industry in general with their many innovations in the field of

-of just plain hard work.
+piano technology and a great deal of just plain hard work.

 return to Johnson Piano Service